Donald Trump’s ‘National Emergency’ Is An Unprecedented Power Grab, Despite His Claim That ‘Nobody Cares’

 Even though, as Atlantic Monthly recently documented, emergency declarations give presidents access to “more than 100 special provisions” allowing them to expand normal constitutional powers, a president’s authority to make what House Speaker Nancy Pelosi (as quoted by Time) called “an end run around Congress” — seizing federal funds to use for programs that he is unable to persuade Congress to support — remains unclear.

-Previous National Emergency declarations range from the dramatic — such as President Franklin Roosevelt’s declaration of an “unlimited” emergency to protect the United States from a Nazi attack at the outset of World War II, per History.com, and President George W. Bush’s declaration of emergency following the September 11, 2001, terrorist attacks — to more mundane matters such as the leveling of economic sanctions.
+Previous national emergency declarations range from the dramatic — such as President Franklin Roosevelt’s declaration of an “unlimited” emergency to protect the United States from a Nazi attack at the outset of World War II, per History.com, and President George W. Bush’s declaration of emergency following the September 11, 2001, terrorist attacks — to more mundane matters such as the leveling of economic sanctions.

 Trump himself declared a national emergency in December of 2017 in order to impose sanctions on 13 foreign individuals accused of severe human rights violations, according to a Pacific Standard report.
 In fact, Trump had declared a total of three national emergencies prior to Friday’s announcement.

-Responding to Trump’s latest unprecedented national emergency order to seize taxpayer funds in order to use them for a border wall, Pelosi and Senate Minority Leader Chuck Schumer said in a statement — one quoted by the Associated Press — that Trump’s declaration would “shred the Constitution” by subverting the spending power of Congress granted by Article I.
+Responding to Trump’s unprecedented national emergency order to seize taxpayer funds in order to use them for a border wall, Pelosi and Senate Minority Leader Chuck Schumer said in a statement — one quoted by the Associated Press — that Trump’s declaration would “shred the Constitution” by subverting the spending power of Congress granted by Article I.